Welson

 Dr. Tremura has performed extensively throughout Brazil, United States, Europe, and New Zealand including the International Double Reed Convention (Rotterdam), Festival de Inverno (Campos do Jordão, Brazil), Nashville Opry Theatre Christmas Concert with Barbara Mandrel (Nashville), and the American Cancer Society Benefit Concert with Bernadette Peters (Tallahassee).
 He has also performed solo concerts for João Figueiredo and Ernesto Geisel (former Presidents of Brazil) and won second place for his composition with RTC (Rádio e Televisão Cultura).

-Dr. Tremura currently teachs courses in Latin America and Brazilian topics, directs world music ensembles, coordinates artist-in-residencies through the Center for World Arts, and is the founder and Director for the Brazilian Music Institute.
-Dr. Tremura is also an academic advisor and collaborates with several units through the University of Florida, including the School of Theater and Dance, Center for World Arts, Digital Worlds Institute, Partnership in Global Learning, and Academic Technology to create and develop Latin American arts linkages in local, state, national and international arenas that involve performance, research and service to profession.
+Dr. Tremura teaches courses in ethnomusicology, Latin America and Brazilian topics, coordinates the world music ensembles and artist-in-residencies through the Center for World Arts.
+Dr. Tremura is a graduate academic advisor and collaborates with several units through the University of Florida, including the School of Theater and Dance, Center for World Arts, Digital Worlds Institute, Partnership in Global Learning, and Academic Technology to create and develop Latin American arts linkages in local, state, national and international arenas for research and performance.

 Teaching Philosophy: " I aim to teach initiative, imagination and persistence in research, critical examination of resources and ideas, and clear, creative writing skills.
 Since my teaching approach is oriented towards challening students, it seems specially important that I am able to offer guidance, assistance, and encouragement throughout the development of a course.
 Most students respond positively to challenge, seeing it as a sign of respect, and many find it stimulating.
 Also, students will take quite a bit of constructive criticism if they believe the teacher is aware of their hard work and supportive of it.
 Though awareness and understanding of different cultural backgrounds, students can experience and learn to appreciate and love music on many levels."